boazbk/tcs/lec_10_efficient_alg.md

 #  Efficient computation

+> # { .objectives }
+* Describe at a high level some interesting computational problems. \
+* The difference between polynomial and exponential time.  \
+* Examples of techniques for obtaining efficient algorithms \
+* Examples of how seemingly small differences in problems can make (at least apparent) huge differences in their computational complexity.

 >_"The problem of distinguishing prime numbers from composite and of resolving the latter into their prime factors is ... one of the most important and useful in arithmetic ...
 Nevertheless we must confess that all methods ... are either restricted to very special cases or are so laborious ... they try the patience of even the practiced calculator ... and do not apply at all to larger numbers."_, Carl Friedrich Gauss, 1798

 >_"For practical purposes, the difference between algebraic and exponential order is often more crucial than the difference between finite and non-finite."_, Jack Edmunds, "Paths, Trees, and Flowers", 1963